VIC.GOV.AU | Policy and Advisory Library

 Additional supports

-The School Saving Bonus will be in addition to existing and continuing means-tested supports for Camps, Sports and Excursions Fund (CSEF) and the Affordable School Uniforms Program, through State Schools’ Relief.
+The School Saving Bonus was in addition to existing and continuing means-tested supports for Camps, Sports and Excursions Fund (CSEF) and the Affordable School Uniforms Program, through State Schools’ Relief.
 This helps to ensure that the families who need it most continue to get additional support.

 Approved suppliers

-The School Saving Bonus can be used until 30 June 2025 at school-nominated textbook or uniform suppliers either in store or online, or through State Schools’ Relief.
+The School Saving Bonus could be used until 30 June 2025 at school-nominated textbook or uniform suppliers either in store or online, or through State Schools’ Relief.

 The school-nominated suppliers were determined by schools and the department and may include a school uniform or bookshop, where appropriate.

-The School Saving Bonus will also be redeemable for purchasing second-hand uniforms and textbooks directly from schools.
+The School Saving Bonus was also redeemable for purchasing second-hand uniforms and textbooks directly from schools, where they chose to be a supplier to the School Saving Bonus program.

 Non-government schools